ozgurokka/readinggood/README.md

 # Reading is Good Aplication
 - This application developed with Java(11) and SpringBoot FrameWork
-- Maven build automation tool used.
+- Maven build automation tool is used.
 - Lombok library is used for clean code
 - Mockito is used for unit testing
-- ModelMapper library used for dto to entity mapping and vice versa
+- ModelMapper library is used for dto to entity mapping and vice versa
 ## Api Documantation:
 - Swagger Api documantation is used
-- Api documantation located at …/swagger-ui/ url. (authentication not needed)
+- Api documantation located at http://localhost:8080/swagger-ui/ url. (authentication not needed)

 ##Security
-- Api’s secured by bearer token
+- Api’s secured by Bearer Token
 - Token can be taken by http://localhost:8080/user service

 ##Database
 - MySql rdbms is used
-- Liquibase used for db scripts.
+- Liquibase used for db scripts

 ## Test Coverage
 - Class Coverage: 71%